 Oatmeal is another food that helps get the calm-inducing hormone serotonin flowing.
 Choose the big old-fashioned oats that require cooking instead of instant oatmeal.

 Coarse oats are less processed and way higher in fibre, so they take longer to digest (meaning their calming effect lasts longer).

 Consuming these foods on a regular basis for the first few weeks of back-to-school would be very helpful in keeping stress at bay.
 And since stress can often cause constipation (more blood flow to the brain equals less in the digestive system), we’re here to help with that, too.

-Just 1/3 cup Omega3NutraCleanse® once per day: ground flax seed.
+Just 1/3 cup Omega3NutraCleanse® once per day can help alleviate constipation, due to it’s main ingredient: ground flax seed.
 Since flax seed is super high in fibre, Omega3NutraCleanse® works really well in aiding temporary digestive issues like constipation.

 Happy back-to-school!
 Keep calm, and eat on.